pojntfx/hydrapp/README.md

 - [**REST**](./hydrapp-example-rest/): Simple starter project with a REST API to connect the frontend and backend
 - [**Forms**](./hydrapp-example-forms/): Traditional starter project with Web 1.0-style forms to connect the frontend and backend
-- [**Dudirekta & Parcel**](./hydrapp-example-dudirekta-parcel/): Complete starter project with bi-directional Dudirekta RPCs to connect the frontend and backend (based on the Parcel bundler)
+- [**panrpc & Parcel**](./hydrapp-example-panrpc-parcel/): Complete starter project with bi-directional panrpc RPCs to connect the frontend and backend (based on the Parcel bundler)
-- [**Dudirekta & CRA**](./hydrapp-example-dudirekta-cra/): Complete starter project with bi-directional Dudirekta RPCs to connect the frontend and backend (based on the Create React App bundler)
+- [**panrpc & CRA**](./hydrapp-example-panrpc-cra/): Complete starter project with bi-directional panrpc RPCs to connect the frontend and backend (based on the Create React App bundler)

 ### Command Line Arguments